-Article VII Employee Records Management
+Article 7.
+Officer Records Management

-The Employer has the authority to maintain files on each employee.

-An employee may examine their own file(s) by contacting their Departmental or Divisional Human Resources Office for their Department or Division file(s) and/or the appropriate Central Records Unit.

-The Employer will provide access to the file(s) as soon as possible but not more than fourteen (14) calendar days form the date of request.
-Review of the file(s) will be in the presence of an Employer representative during business hours, unless otherwise arranged.
-An employee will not be required to take leave to review the file(s).

-Written authorization is required before any representative of the employee will be granted access to the file(s).
-The employee and/or representative may not remove any contents; however, an employee may provide a written rebuttal to any information in the file(s) that they consider objectionable.

-The Employer may charge a reasonable fee for copying any materials beyond the first copy requested by the employee or their representative.
+- 7.1 The Employer has the authority to maintain files on each officer. - 7.2 An officer may examine their own file(s) and request a copy of the file by contacting their Departmental/Divisional Human Resources Office for their Department/Division file(s) and/or the appropriate Central Records Unit. - 7.3 The Employer will provide access to the file(s) as soon as possible but not more than fourteen (14) calendar days from the date of request.
+Review of the file(s) will be in the presence of an Employer representative during business hours if the officer is only requesting a review, unless otherwise arranged.
+An officer will not be required to take leave to review the file(s). - 7.4 Written authorization from the officer is required before any representative of the officer will be granted access to the file(s).
+The officer and/or representative may not remove any contents; however, an officer may provide a written rebuttal to any information in the file(s) that they consider objectionable and request a copy of the file. - 7.5 The Employer and its Departments/Divisions shall provide at least 1 full copy of a file requested by an officer but may charge a reasonable fee for copying any materials beyond the first copy requested by the officer or their representative.
 The information in this Article shall not be construed as an exhaustive representation of the Employer's policies and procedures governing records management.
 For more detailed information, visit the DHRM Central Records website.

-A. FILE TYPES
+7.6 FILE TYPES

-The following are the types of files that may be maintained on each employee.
+7.6.1 The following are the types of files that may be maintained on each officer.

-1. Medical File
+7.6.1.1 Medical File

-Medical Files are maintained by the employee's Department or Division and will be kept separate and confidential in accordance with Federal and State law.
+7.6.1.1.1 Medical Files are maintained by the officer's Department/Division and will be kept separate and confidential in accordance with Federal and State law.